The Advice Dorset Partnership

-The Advice Dorset Partnership is FREE to all organisations providing advice and support to residents of Bournemouth, Dorset and Poole.
+The Advice Dorset Partnership is FREE to all organisations providing advice and support to residents of Dorset and Bournemouth Christchurch and Poole.
 The Partnership brings together organisations to:

 - Provide a ‘voice’ for the advice sector, influencing policy decisions at a strategic level

 - Jointly provide evidence of need, and the impact of advice

 - Take action on behalf of the sector

 - Encourage more effective joint working